5.3.1 Educational Needs Assessment

 .
 From this website you can link to many useful resources, such as:

 c.
-The applicant or participant’s program employment goals.
+The individual’s program employment goals.

 Program employment goals are shorter-term employment goals that can be achieved through participation in the W-2 program and are part of the EP.
 (See 6.1.1)